syncfusion-content/angularjs-docs/angularjs/TreeGrid/Getting-Started.md

 ## Enable Editing

-You can enable Editing in TreeGrid by using the [`e-editSettings`](http://help.syncfusion.com/js/api/ejtreegrid#editsettings "editSettings") property as follows.
+You can enable Editing in tree grid by using the [`e-editSettings`](http://help.syncfusion.com/js/api/ejtreegrid#editsettings "editSettings") property.
+The following code sample demonstrates this.

 {% highlight js %}
  <body ng-controller="TreeGridCtrl">